luiscoco/Csharp12_new_features_summary/README.md

 C# 12 includes the following new features.
 You can try these features using the latest Visual Studio 2022 version or the .NET 8 SDK.

-**Primary constructors** - Introduced in Visual Studio 2022 version 17.6 Preview 2.
+**1. Primary constructors** - Introduced in Visual Studio 2022 version 17.6 Preview 2.

-**Collection expressions** - Introduced in Visual Studio 2022 version 17.7 Preview 5.
+**2. Collection expressions** - Introduced in Visual Studio 2022 version 17.7 Preview 5.

-**Inline arrays** - Introduced in Visual Studio 2022 version 17.7 Preview 3.
+**3. Inline arrays** - Introduced in Visual Studio 2022 version 17.7 Preview 3.

-**Optional parameters in lambda expressions** - Introduced in Visual Studio 2022 version 17.5 Preview 2.
+**4. Optional parameters in lambda expressions** - Introduced in Visual Studio 2022 version 17.5 Preview 2.

-**ref readonly parameters** - Introduced in Visual Studio 2022 version 17.8 Preview 2.
+**5. ref readonly parameters** - Introduced in Visual Studio 2022 version 17.8 Preview 2.

-**Alias any type** - Introduced in Visual Studio 2022 version 17.6 Preview 3.
+**6. Alias any type** - Introduced in Visual Studio 2022 version 17.6 Preview 3.

-**Experimental attribute** - Introduced in Visual Studio 2022 version 17.7 Preview 3.
+**7. Experimental attribute** - Introduced in Visual Studio 2022 version 17.7 Preview 3.

-**Interceptors** - Preview feature Introduced in Visual Studio 2022 version 17.7 Preview 3.
+**8. Interceptors** - Preview feature Introduced in Visual Studio 2022 version 17.7 Preview 3.

-## Primary constructors
+## 1. Primary constructors

 We can create constructor in the class declaration.